ADDALemos/Minimal-Perturbation-Problem/index.md

 ### Timetable

-The timetables file contain the data about the scheaduled lectures: ```Acronym, starting hour, starting minutes, ending hour, ending minutes, day of the week, number of students enrolled, type (theoretical, problems),  room id and room name```
+The timetables file contain the data about the scheduled lectures: ```Acronym, starting hour, starting minutes, ending hour, ending minutes, day of the week, number of students enrolled, type (theoretical, problems),  room id and room name```

-Consider the theoretical class of Alegbra course is lectured on monday from 9:30 to 10:00.
+Consider the theoretical class of Algebra course is lectured on Monday from 9:30 to 10:00.
 This class has 45 students enrolled and it taught in the FA1 hall.
 The timetable file would have the following line ```AL, 9, 30, 10, 0, 2, 45, theoretical, 1, FA1```

 ### Curricula